 This Easy Homemade Apple Butter is sweet and delicious and packed with fall flavor.
 And for this recipe, I use a couple of shortcuts so there’s no hard work involved – no peeling, chopping, or standing over a hot stove.
 It’s so easy and delicious, you may want to make a double batch!
+So if you are looking for an easy recipe for apple butter, you don’t need to look any further because here it is!
+(And if you’re in the mood for seasonal fall recipes, check out my recipe for Creamy Maple Apple Cider Vinaigrette.)

 Every year, one of my first fall projects is to make some homemade apple butter.
 The goal is to stash enough jars in my pantry to last us well through fall and winter.
 Homemade apple butter is delicious on biscuits and toast, of course, but it’s handy to have a few jars on hand to use in holiday appetizers, in apple butter pumpkin pie, in cheesecake, and even as a glaze on pork and chicken.
 And since we live in a huge apple-growing region, we are fortunate to have dozens of orchards within a few miles of our home, and easy access to many fresh apples for my annual apple butter-making project.